firas457/Dense-Graphs--Algorithms-In-python/README.md

  - centerPoint : returns the node that has the shortest distance from all other nodes <br />
  - plot_graph : represents the graph<br />

-To implement there classes we added a clas "Node" , wich represents a node in the graph and each node has a dictionary for the coming/outgoing edges <br />
+To implement there classes we added a class "Node" , wich represents a node in the graph and each node has a dictionary for the coming/outgoing edges <br />

 ## Screen shots :<br />
 ### check0() :<br />